tracotr/MPAsteroids/README.md

 ## Playing with others
 - Run the game, and click host.
-- You will need to port forward port ```25665``` for UDP connections
+- You will need to port forward port ```25665``` for UDP connections.
+It's possible to use hamachi or zero tier as well.
-- Use the host computers local IP to connect on the join screen.
+- Use the host computers IP or tunneling IP  to connect on the join screen.
-- It's possible to use hamachi or zero tier as well.

 ## Controls
 - WASD : Tilt